Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Predictive Modeling of Hotspots

-In related literature, we have come across five broad modeling strategies that have been used in the context of air pollution modeling, namely spatial interpolation, multidimensional urban feature models, temporal graphs, land use regression, and dispersion modeling.
+\textbf{Model Selection:} In related literature, we have come across four broad predictive modeling strategies that have been used in the context of air pollution modeling, namely spatial interpolation, multidimensional urban feature models, temporal graphs, and land use regression.
 Land-use regression requires auxiliary meteorological data that is available on coarse spatio-temporal granularity, it is not applicable to city-scale settings.
 A city is generally represented by a point in maps of such scale.
 Multidimensional urban feature models \cite{zheng2013uair,ge2021multi,zareba2023big,hofman2021spatiotemporal} utilize diverse urban datasets as input features and generally employ neural networks for processing.
 These models have demonstrated efficacy in cities such as Beijing and Shanghai.
 However, applying this approach in New Delhi poses significant challenges due to the unavailability or unreliability of key data (e.g., detailed emissions data and wind speed) at the required granular level, leading to substantial estimation errors, as shown in our results in Appendix \ref{sec:inventory} and supported by prior research \cite{GUTTIKUNDA2013101}.
 Furthermore, this multi-modal approach introduces difficulties in terms of result interpretability and explainability.
 Temporal graphs have been shown to perform incredibly well on temporal forecasting tasks \cite{our_npj}, but the task of short-term temporal forecasting is of limited use from a policy perspective.
 The sensor network in our settings generates data that is spatially sparse and temporally dense (with readings every hour).
 Spatial prediction and hence extensibility, is more valuable in our setting, and thus, spatial interpolation is the appropriate modeling strategy for our purpose.
 Temporal graph approaches lack this ability, and hence, are not the right modeling choice.
 Other temporal state models like Kriged Kalman Filters \cite{Mardia1998}, etc, have similar problems with spatial extensibility.
 One of the challenges of our sparse sensor network setting is that it renders deep learning approaches inapplicable, as any temporal snapshot of the network only has less than 60 data points.
-Thus, in our work, we have applied the conventional Gaussian process regression and simplistic neural network modeling approaches for spatial interpolation.
-We have not found any similar applications in the literature for our study area and in the context of hotspot analysis.
-On the other hand, we can easily find dispersion modeling benchmarks for the study area (\cite{GUTTIKUNDA2013101,10.1007/978-94-007-2540-9_11}), as it is considered the traditional bottom-up approach in source apportionment methodology (\cite{src_apportionment_primer}).
-Thus, we have focused on spatial interpolation and dispersion modeling strategies for our application.
+Thus, in our work, we have applied the conventional Kriging and simplistic neural network modeling approaches for spatial interpolation.
+We have not found any similar applications in the literature for our study area and in the context of hotspot analysis.\\